 For organisations and their Facility and Real Estate Managers, it is crucial to research what use cases are relevant and valuable to their organisation.
 What specific smart solutions is the organisation looking for?
 And are these really smart solutions that provide learning and predictive analysis?
 In addition, organisations must determine the specific business case from both a quantitative (costs) and qualitative (user experience, building performance) perspective for each relevant use case.
 What is the real value of the use case and related smart solution?
 Establishing your use case and business case for your Smart and Learning Building solution, that is where the smart journey starts to an attractive, healthy, efficient and effective workplace that supports the organisation’s objectives.

-If you are interested in learning more about Smart Buildings, you should sign up for our upcoming webinar, ‘Omvandla diagnostik från smarta fastigheter till smarta åtgärder med ett IWMS’.
+If you are interested in learning more about Smart Buildings, you should watch our webinar, ‘Omvandla diagnostik från smarta fastigheter till smarta åtgärder med ett IWMS’.